marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 Besides decimal constants, Fortran also supports binary ( ``b`` ), octal ( ``o`` ) and hexadecimal ( ``z`` ) integer constants.
-The syntax is: :samp:`prefix quote digits quote`, were the prefix is either ``b``, ``o`` or ``z``, quote is either ``'`` or ``"`` and the digits are ``0`` or ``1`` for binary, between ``0`` and ``7`` for octal, and between ``0`` and
+The syntax is: :samp:`prefix quote digits quote`, where the prefix is either ``b``, ``o`` or ``z``, quote is either ``'`` or ``"`` and the digits are ``0`` or ``1`` for binary, between ``0`` and ``7`` for octal, and between ``0`` and